jundalisay/superbnetlify/content/en/research/chau-ju-kua/chun-fan-chi/part-06.md

 Nowadays, a common substitute is manufactured by gathering the flowers, which are steeped in water and steamed, in order to extract the essence.

 Rose-water is much counterfeited and adulterated.
-To test its genuineness, the substance should be placed in glass bottles and shaken about for a while, then, if full of bubbles moving
+To test its genuineness, the substance should be placed in glass bottles and shaken about for a while, then, if full of bubbles moving up and down, the substance is genuine.
-The flower (from which

-up and down, the substance
-made)

-genuine.

-not identical with the Chinese rose
+The flower (from which it is made) is not identical with the Chinese rose.

 <!-- Note.
 ts iang-wet-lu or «rose-dew».
 In a preceding passage